wsor4035/dev.luanti.org/content/about/contributing-to-docs.md

 ### Spell-checker

 You can run the spell-checker using `npm run test:spelling`.
 You can also install the recommended "Code Spell Checker" VS Code extension to get inline annotations of apparent spelling mistakes.
+The extension might fail to call out all spelling mistakes: consider `npm run test:spelling` the correct response.

 If you find a word that's spelled correctly but not recognized by the spell-checker, use the context menu's "Spelling > Add Words to CSpell Configuration" command or manually update `cspell.json` to include the word.